USA Independence Day (July 4): Timeline, Q & A and Facts

 THE DECLARATION OF INDEPENDENCE WAS NOT OFFICIALLY SIGNED ON JULY 4

-Finally, on July 2, 1776, the Second Continental Congress voted for independence from Britain.
-Two days later, on July 4, Congress approved the final draft of the Declaration of Independence, which had been written by Thomas Jefferson and edited by John Adams and Benjamin Franklin.
+In the end, on July 2, 1776, the Second Continental Congress voted to break away from Britain.
+The next day, on July 4, Congress approved the final draft of the Declaration of Independence.
+Thomas Jefferson had written it, and John Adams and Benjamin Franklin had edited it.

 HOW DID OUR FOUNDERS ENVISION INDEPENDENCE DAY CELEBRATIONS?